DaveO-Home/embedded-acceptance-tests-ng/public/README.md

   * Using `export USE_BUNDLER=false` - When using `gulp watch & gulp tdd` together, you can set USE_BUNDLER to false to startup TDD without building first, `gulp watch` does the test build.
 Also, by settting `USE_BUNDLER=false` before `gulp`(production build), only testing and linting will execute.

   __Note__; tests can be added or removed as code is developed.
 Both Chrome and Firefox are the default browsers.
 This can be overridden with an environment variable, `export USE_BROWSERS=Opera`.

-3\. ***Special Considerations***

-  * When using the default prod task `gulp` you need the local custom plugin for stripping development code.
-The application from the production build will work with the development code embedded, however to strip the code, and set angular production do the following;
-    * `cd <install>/public/parcel/appl/js/parcel-plugin-strip`
-    * `npm link`
-    * `cd <install>/public`
-    * `npm link parcel-plugin-strip`
-    * Edit `package.json` and in devDependencies section add `"parcel-plugin-strip": "^0.1.1"`.
-Development code will be stripped during the production build.

-  * Using the task `gulp prod` will build angular production without the plugin, however uglifying may take longer.

-  __Note;__ You should set `export NODE_ENV=production` before running the production task.

 ### V.  **Rollup**